India woos semiconductor makers in quest to become key player

 "We have shown that India means business, now it is over to you," Modi told the country's first semiconductor conference in the southern tech hub of Bengaluru, reiterating his government's support for the industry.

-The Indian semiconductor market, worth $15 billion in 2020, is estimated to reach $63 billion by 2026, the government says.
+The Indian semiconductor market, worth US$15 billion in 2020, is estimated to reach US$63 billion by 2026, the government says.

-A $10-billion plan to attract semiconductor and display makers has drawn applications from companies such as a joint venture between Indian conglomerate Vedanta and Taiwan's Foxconn, and Singapore's IGSS Ventures.
+A US$10-billion plan to attract semiconductor and display makers has drawn applications from companies such as a joint venture between Indian conglomerate Vedanta and Taiwan's Foxconn, and Singapore's IGSS Ventures.

-In the race to become India's first chip maker, Vedanta is seeking incentives such as 1,000 acres (405 hectares) of free land, as part of its $20-billion foray into semiconductors and displays.
+In the race to become India's first chip maker, Vedanta is seeking incentives such as 405 hectares of free land, as part of its US$20-billion foray into semiconductors and displays.